zenvia/zenvia-sdk-node/README.md

 The response can be an `IMessage` object when successful or an `IError` object when an error occurs.

-### Sending a batch
+### Sending a message batch

 Content can be sent as a batch.
 In other words, sending a message with one or more content to one or multiple contacts.
+You'll need to send a file and comply with the required fields for each type of batch

 The following channels support the following contents to be sent as a batch: